Friday, May 22, 2026

 Look at what happened when two different faith communities confronted by different yet daunting issues with their buildings, not to mention working through visions for ministry that would inevitably lead them outside the boundaries of conventional denominational wisdom, decided to come together to experiment with something different.
 Needless to say, we had to work past some skeptical side-eyes from the folks in both our judicatory’s home offices who each proposed more, shall we say, “time-tested” solutions.

 But along the way, you’ve demonstrated that what Paul told the Christians in Corinth is true: we have a variety of gifts, activated by the same Holy Spirit, that builds up the whole body of Christ.
 Every day the Gospel is communicated to a hurting world in creative and new ways by two communities who are choosing to live out Christ’s love experimentally, inquisitively, and faithfully.
-This is how the real power of the Holy Spirit is unlocked and becomes new vision, new energy, and new hope.
+In a world that thrives on division and is motivated by self-interest and the interest of our chosen in-group, this is a very big deal!
+The coming together of St. John's and St. Paul's in partnership demonstrates how the power of the Holy Spirit is unlocked and becomes new vision, new energy, and new hope.

-For a long time, the big work, ecumenically, was in creating newer, better denominations.
+For a long time, the task of uniting churches was mainly about bringing people in the same traditions together that for a variety of reasons has gone their separate ways.
+In America, traditions split over slavery, the Civil War and Reconstruction, or which had different ethnic or national roots even if they shared the same theological tradition, needed to be brought back together.
 The ELCA itself is a product of that… bringing together the descendants of a variety of nationalities, all Lutheran, into a new American church.
-But not all Lutherans signed up for the project.
+Even so, not all Lutherans signed up for the project.

-But more recently, we’ve discovered a different path: not a new super-church, but partnerships and recognition.
-Different churches from different traditions don’t have to chuck their heritages and traditions or even their denominations… the important thing is to work together, pray together, share communion together, but to do that, we need to stop arguing about whether “our” sacraments, rituals, and ministers are more “real” than yours.
-Lutherans, in my opinion, led the way, choosing to celebrate 500 years of Reformation by entering into communion relationships with as many traditions as possible.
-Episcopalians now count full communion relationships with not only Lutherans, but Moravians, and (God willing) Methodists, various other groups, and even (gasp!)
-Presbyterians.
+But more recently, we’ve discovered a different path: instead of building a new super-church; we've discovered the power of creating partnerships and practicing mutual recognition.
+We are learning that different churches from different traditions don’t have to chuck their heritages or even their denominations… the important thing is that we work together, pray together, share communion together, but to do that, we need to stop arguing about whether “our” sacraments, rituals, and ministers are more “real” than "yours."

 No comments: